-The 9415-3 WREN is designed, manufactured, and tested with a "Plug-in and Play" installation philosophy.
-Basically, this philosophy minimizes the requirements for highly trained personnel to integrate a 9415-3 WREN into the OEM's system, whether in a factory or field environment.
-An Operator and Installation Guide is provided with each drive to facilitate installation.
+The 9415-3 is designed, manufactured, and tested with a "Plug-in and Play" installation philosophy.
+Basically, this philosophy minimizes the requirements for highly trained personnel to integrate a 9415-3 into the OEM's system, whether in a factory or field environment.
+An OEM Manual is provided to facilitate installation.